spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/30-ssl-certificate-management.md

 - You need to have an x509 certificate and a key file in PEM format.
 The certificate file must contain the full certificate chain.
 Reach out to your network administrator or security team if you do not have these files.

 - Ensure the certificate is created for the custom domain name you specified for your Palette VerteX installation.
 If you did not specify a custom domain name, the certificate must be created for the Palette VerteX system console's IP address.
+You can also specify a load balancer's IP address if you are using a load balancer to access Palette VerteX.

 ## Enablement